 US-based insurtech Highwing has raised $4m in Seed funding.
 Highwing claims to have developed the first open data platform for commercial insurance, enabling brokers to more easily leverage data throughout the customer lifecycle.

 And Blink which launched ‘Blink Interruption’, its latest offering in its suite of parametric insurance solutions.
-Part of why I like it so much was it being a product of the 10-week Lloyd’s Lab accelerator programme.
+Part of why I like it so much as it being a product of the 10-week Lloyd’s Lab accelerator program.
 The other part is because it’s market-ready and cuts average business interruption claims processing time by up to 95%.
 Nice.

 Sønr is the world-leading market intelligence platform created specifically for the insurance sector.
 It provides you with the knowledge and tools to stay relevant, compete and plan for the future.

 Try out a 14-day trial of Sønr to access intelligence on market trends, competitor playbooks and disruptive tech companies globally.
 Plus collaboration tools to help you track and manage life innovation activity across your organisation.